felixsuwarno/SaaS_Flowlytics-Subscription_Revenue-Product_Analytics-Revenue_Reconciliation_Analytics/README.md

   - **total_mrr** — sum of **net_mrr** across all active customers in that state

 **Python Method**
-- No data modeling is done on python
+- No data modeling is done on python : visualization is done in Tableau Public

 <br>